Best Cheap Health Insurance in Kansas (2025)

 Silver plans are a good choice for most people because they give you good coverage at a good price.
 They have average deductibles, coinsurance and copays, but they cost less than Gold plans each month.

-Plus, if you have a low income, you might get a discount that makes your medical bills cheaper.
+Plus, if you have a low income, you might get a discount that makes your medical bills more affordable.
 Silver plans are the only plans with this type of discount.

 Bronze plans: Best for low medical costs